 “It feels good” … “We always ask permission” … “I feel safe” … “It is relaxing” … ” “I like the drum feeling” … “It feels nice” … “It makes me feel sleepy” … “Excellent”

 More about the Story Massage Programme

-The Story Massage Programme combines the fun and reassurance of story with the benefits of positive touch with the creativity of storytelling.
+The Story Massage Programme combines the fun and reassurance of story with the benefits of positive, respectful touch.
+It is enjoyed by all ages and abilities.
 Ten simple massage strokes form the basis of the Story Massage programme.
 These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all.
 You can find more in our Story Massage Book.

 The online training is ideal for therapists, teachers, SEN staff, support staff, Early Years practitioners, those working with people with additional needs, Baby Massage Instructors, Relax Kids Coaches… everyone with an interest in sharing sensory stories and positive touch activities with children and adults.
 All the information is here: Story Massage Online Training.